dprojects/Woodworking/Docs/README.md

 	**New significant changes since the last release 0.23 stable:**

+    * organize better the menu to be more readable (magicStart)
+    * brackets for wall kitchen cabinets (magicStart, magicDriller)
     * redesign magixFixture (change into vector anchors and XYZ positioning)
     * improve general subcontainer creation (MagicPanels)
     * add animation for move (magicMove)